 Our primary concerns

 We are concerned about upholding the rights and welfare of refugees and asylum-seekers, and are asking the government to develop a comprehensive national integration policy for refugees, with a dedicated minister.
 We campaign on number of policies which we believe adversely affect refugees and asylum-seekers and run counter to the UK’s tradition of welcome.
 Specifically, we would like the government to:

 - Extend the 28-day ‘moving-on’ period to 56 days.
 Currently, the government only gives people 28 days to find new accommodation after they are granted leave to remain in the UK.
 This is too short to navigate our complex welfare bureaucracy, get key identity documents (such as National Insurance numbers), and secure new lodging.
 Sadly, many newly recognised refugees fall into destitution as a result.

 - Allow for an expanded definition of family reunion to permit unaccompanied child refugees in the UK to be reunited with their parents and close family members.
-Currently, family reunification is very limited, which keeps families apart – causing psychological harm and hampering refugee integration.
+Currently, family reunion is very limited, which keeps families apart – causing psychological harm and hampering refugee integration.

 - End indefinite detention for asylum-seekers.
 The UK Border Agency administers 9 detention centres across the UK, where rejected asylum-seekers, including stateless people, can be held indefinitely.
 The UK is the only country in Europe where they can be detained for years.